The Quatermass Xperiment: Attempted remakes

 In July 1993, it was reported Richard and Lauren Shuler Donner had acquired 200 titles of Hammer's library from rights holder Roy Skeggs with the intention of remaking them for film and television.
 The following month it was reported Warner Bros. had signed a deal with the Donners to develop the new Hammer projects.
-The first of the intended Hammer remakes was to be a $40–50 million remake of the The Quatermass Xperiment to be titled Xperiment to be written by Dan O'Bannon with either Sean Connery or Anthony Hopkins eyed to play Bernard Quatermass along with remakes of Quatermass 2 and Quatermass and the Pit and possibly further installments should Xperiment prove successful.
+The first of the intended Hammer remakes was to be a $40–50 million remake of The Quatermass Xperiment to be titled Xperiment to be written by Dan O'Bannon with either Sean Connery or Anthony Hopkins eyed to play Bernard Quatermass along with remakes of Quatermass 2 and Quatermass and the Pit and possibly further installments should Xperiment prove successful.
 Ultimately, despite interest expressed by both the press and Warner Bros., nothing ultimately came of this deal and both Xperiment and the Hammer revival were abandoned.
 In February 2012 Simon Oakes, president of the revived Hammer Films, announced a new Quatermass film, but nothing came of the project after his announcement.